Selvi0927/Resume_Builder/README.md

 The Resume Builder Website is an intuitive web application designed to help users create professional resumes with ease.
 The platform offers customizable templates, a user-friendly interface, and various export options, making it an essential tool for job seekers.

 # Features
--User Registration and Login: Secure user authentication.- -Template Selection: Choose from a variety of pre-designed resume templates.
+- User Registration and Login: Secure user authentication.
+- Template Selection: Choose from a variety of pre-designed resume templates.
-*Content Customization: Add personal information, work experience, education, skills, and more.
+- Content Customization: Add personal information, work experience, education, skills, and more.
-*Drag and Drop Interface: Easily organize resume sections.
+- Drag and Drop Interface: Easily organize resume sections.
-*Preview Mode: View your resume before exporting.
+- Preview Mode: View your resume before exporting.
-*Export Options: Download resumes in PDF, Word, and other formats.
+- Export Options: Download resumes in PDF, Word, and other formats.
 # Technologies Used
 # Front-end
-HTML,CSS,JavaScript
+- HTML
+- CSS
+- JavaScript
-React.js for building the user interface
+- React.js for building the user interface
-Bootstrap for responsive design
+- Bootstrap for responsive design
 # Back-end
-Node.js
+- Node.js
-Express.js for server-side operations
+- Express.js for server-side operations
-MongoDB for database management
+- MongoDB for database management
 # Other Tools
-Git for version control
+- Git for version control
-Cloud services (e.g., AWS) for hosting
+- Cloud services (e.g., AWS) for hosting
-PDF generation API for exporting resumes
+- PDF generation API for exporting resumes

 # Usage
-Register and Log In
+- Register and Log In
 Create a new account or log in with existing credentials.
-Choose a Template
+- Choose a Template
 Browse and select a resume template that suits your needs.
-Customize Your Resume
+- Customize Your Resume
 Add personal details, work experience, education, skills, and more.
 Use the drag and drop interface to organize sections.
-Preview and Export
+- Preview and Export
 Preview your resume to ensure it looks perfect.
 Export your resume in your preferred format (PDF, Word).